rhapsodydmb

 Maybe after all, there was something for me in “simple” pieces?

-Since I was having to live with my simple repertoire, I slowed down and started to really listen to the tone of each note that I was playing.
+Second, In March, 2023 I experienced painful case of painful tendinitis and had to cut back my practice and computer time.
+Simple pieces fit well with this physical imperative.
+Since I was having to live with simple repertoire, I slowed down and started to really listen to the tone of each note that I was playing.
 I began to push and pull the notes a wee bit when it came to phrasing, rubato, and musicality in what I heard in each one.
 Slowly I began to hear more than I had in the past.

 Third, it was after the momentous downtuning of the pitch of The Duchess about three weeks ago, that what I describe above, was enhanced and made clear to me.
 I had had my piano downtuned to 432 Hz from the “standard” 440 Hz tuning of the grand majority of pianos for three principle reasons that I explored in a recent blog.
 I enthusiastically embarked on my new adventure into the “magical, meditative, calming” pitch.